 Creating an Efficient Classroom

 The internet equips teachers with instant access to a world of information.
-Once a reliable lesson has been identified, it can be bookmarked or saved as a tab, and can be to be accessed at any time.
+When you identify a reliable lesson, you can bookmark it or save it as a tab; then you can access it at any time.

 Smart devices allow teachers to flow through their lessons with precision, and enable teachers to quickly pivot if a question comes up or further explanation is required.
 There are no more forgotten lesson plans, waiting for problem worksheets to print, or dirty chalkboards to wipe clean.